dolorosus/RaspiBackup/Readme.md

 Start backup to `backup.img`, creating it if it does not exist, limiting the size to 8000Mb.
- Remember you are responsible defineing the image size large enough to hold all files to backup!
-There is no size check.
+ Remember you are responsible defineing the size large enough to hold all files to backup!
+There's no such thing as a size check.
 ```
 RaspiBackup.sh start -s 8000 -c /path/to/backup.img
 ```